jaykapade/ClickIT/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project's frontend was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Frontend Scripts

-In the project directory, you can run:
+In the project directory, you can run the frontend with the following:

 ### `npm start`